Six Mile Creek

 My dedication for this breed and providing families with the best bred dogs as future companions and family members runs very deep with in me.
 I am a wife and mother first, and know the priceless value of having a loyal and trusted canine companion in your home and sharing life with family and sometimes children.

 Dedicated breeders are constantly looking to the future generations in their dogs... trying to find the one that will fill the shoes (or paws) of their parents and improve however possible.
 In order to do this pups have to be chosen and held back from sale to hope that they pass the vast array of health tests and behaviour tests to fill the shoes (paws) of their parents!
 Some testing detects if a dog is simply a "carrier" of a particular gene which would never be any health concern on its own unless the dog is bred to another "carrier".
 A carrier of such gene may disqualify that dog from becoming part of a breeding program.
 Preliminary tests of hip and elbows must be done and results are of a higher standard for breeding than required for pets.
 Or a pup may not have the markings or temperament to bring forward as a breeding prospect but would certainly make a wonderful pet.
 These tests and results take time, and sometimes a pup that was a great prospect didn't work out as planned, but would still be a wonderful pet to a family.
+The fact that a breeder even considered this pup as pick of the litter to hold back is a great compliment to the dog!
 There is never a perfect dog, but one is only doing their best as a breeder to compliment prospective mates and produce the best those two lines could produce.

 The problem with breeding and doing it well is you tend to acquire too many dogs!
 There are active dogs in your program, then there are young prospects that you would like to hold back, and then as your kennel gets older in years, so do your dogs and retirement of your dogs is soon to come!